sensedeep/custom-metrics/README.md

 }, 28 * 86400, 'max', {accumulate: true, start: new Date(2000, 0, 1).getTime()})
 ```

 To query multiple metrics, use the `queryMetrics` method.
-This will query all dimensions for a metric and
-return a list of metric results for all dimensions.
+This method queries all dimensions for a metric and returns a list of metric results for all dimensions.
 Note: this will not flush buffered metric values before computing the results.

 ```javascript
 let results = await metrics.queryMetrics('Acme/Metrics', 'speed', 86400, 'avg')